The Watershed Approach

 WRAPS Report Approved by MPCA and TMDL Report Approved by EPA

 The Hawk Creek Watershed Restoration and Protection Strategies (WRAPS) report was approved by the Minnesota Pollution Control Agency (MPCA) in September 2017.
 The Hawk Creek Watershed Total Maximum Daily Load (TMDL) report was approved by the Environmental Protection Agency in November 2017.
 To view the approved WRAPS report, click here.
 To view the approved TMDL report, click here.
 Links to the reports are also available under the Reports tab.

-The Hawk Creek Watershed is currently going through its first Watershed Approach and WRAPS cycle administered by the Minnesota Pollution Control Agency (MPCA).
+The Hawk Creek Watershed is currently going through its second Watershed Approach and WRAPS cycle administered by the Minnesota Pollution Control Agency (MPCA).
 Mandated by the Minnesota State Legislature (click here for a link to the statute), the Watershed Approach requires each of Minnesota's 81 major watersheds to go through a 10 year cycle to monitor and collect data on the health of the waterbodies on a watershed level, assess the data, use the data collected and assessed to develop strategies to restore waterbodies that are impaired and protect waterways that are healthy, and then carry out those strategies developed (the WRAPS).
 The 10 year cycle is continuous, so at the end of the first 10 year cycle, the cycle will begin again and the waterbodies will be monitored again to determine if water quality improved or if new impairments have developed and the strategies will be reassessed and redefined as needed.
 Although the WRAPS is mandated by the State and is the responsiblity of MPCA to carry out, HCWP has been involved to help bring a local voice to the process.

 How is this different from what was being done?